Danny Halsey

-Daniel John Halsey (born 15 September 1988) is a former motorcycle speedway from England.
+Daniel John Halsey (born 15 September 1988) is a former motorcycle speedway rider from England.

 Speedway career

 Halsey started his speedway career in England riding for the junior team at Rye House Rockets in 2005.

-He was part of the Mildenhall Fen Tigers team that won the National League Fours, held on 26 August 2012 at Loomer Road Stadium.
+Halsey was part of the Mildenhall Fen Tigers team that won the National League Fours, held on 26 August 2012 at Loomer Road Stadium.

-During the 2014 National League speedway season he won the National League Riders' Championship, when with Mildenhall.
+During the 2014 National League speedway season, Halsey won the National League Riders' Championship, when with Mildenhall.
 This was the same season that he rode for Eastbourne Eagles during the 2014 Elite League speedway season.

 In 2017 and 2018, Halsey started his seventh and eighth league seasons with Mildenhall Fen Tigers.
 In 2019, he signed for Cradley Heathens to race in the 2019 National Development League speedway season.